 Yoga is commonly understood as a therapy or exercise system for health and fitness.
 While physical and mental health are natural consequences of yoga, the goal of yoga is more far-reaching.

 In medical system (any Allopathy, Ayurveda, Homeopathy, etc.), the emphasis is on medicine.
 That is you take in the prescribed medicine and that medicine acts on your body system.
 Your effort is almost nil.

-Difference between yoga and exercise
+Differences between yoga and exercises